Signature

 MD5 presets

-MD5 presets compute an MD5 hash from request parameters and a shared secret.
+MD5 presets compute an MD5 hash from request parameters and a sign_secret.
 There are two main shapes:

 Values only

-You take only parameter values (not keys), join them, then add secret, then hash.
+You take only parameter values (not keys), join them, then add sign_secret, then hash.
 Example pattern:

 • md5(v1|v2|v3|secret)